IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   metadata sneaking into checksum results.
 - Run `scripts/offline_doctor.py` before packaging to verify Python, pip, Poetry, Docker, and wheelhouse readiness without mutating the repository.
-- Run `scripts/ci/verify-lfs.sh` to confirm that all Git LFS pointers are hydrated before invoking the orchestrator (the script attempts a fix and fails fast if artefacts remain missing).
 - Set `PYTHON_BIN` when invoking `scripts/build-wheelhouse.sh` on hosts that
   expose Python via an alternate shim (for example, `py -3` on Windows runners) so dependency downloads succeed across CI platforms.